manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 6. Close the **Welcome** window.

 7. In Lynne's Outlook Inbox, you should see the spear phishing email that was sent by the Attack Simulator.
 Select the email to open it and review the details in the body of the message.

+	**NOTE!** It can take up to 15 minutes for the email to arrive.
+Wait for the email before proceeding.

 8. Select the link that is included in the email.
 Even though you know this is a spear phishing attack, this will enable you to see the effect of doing so in the Attack Simulator report that tracks the results of the spear phishing campaign.